a200xeaf/nodeaa2/README.md

 - **Developer Tools**: Build custom nodes with modular UI components and React hooks.
 - **Context-Aware Documentation**: In-app tooltips for parameters and devices.

+Note: Data-based nodes are currently disabled for refactoring however a working copy still exists in the code and can be tested in the [rnbotestzone repo here](https://github.com/a200xeaf/rnbotestzone)

 ---

 ## Getting Started